digital-scarcity/equiprental/README.md

 # Purpose
 This repo is designed to provide a step-by-step framework and example for creating a smart contract on EOS.
+It uses a simple use case of equipment rentals that list their equipment for rent and renters who pay rent for those items.

 # Process Steps
 Here are the general steps to developing a smart contract.